Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice

-We interpret the revealed cost function~$C$ as a compensating wage differential, but our current methodology cannot disentangle the role of real or perceived gender biased disamenities of STEM fields, in terms of family friendliness and work/life balance, from behavioral and preference biases related to gender stereotypes.
+Our current methodology cannot disentangle the role of real or perceived gender biased disamenities of STEM fields, in terms of family friendliness and work/life balance, from behavioral and preference biases related to gender stereotypes.
 An area of concern regarding the validity of our identifying stochastic monotonicity assumption is the aggregation in the STEM category, of areas such as engineering, with extremely low feminization rates and high relative incomes, with areas such as life sciences, with high feminization rates and low relative incomes.
 Access to more disaggregated data on the proportions of female faculty in mathematics intensive fields (rather than STEM fields as traditionally classified) would considerably alleviate this concern.

 \begin{appendix}

 {